mslinn/sbt-ethereum-docs/docs/overview.md

   1. Running ad-hoc, interactive commands, performed in the SBT REPL.
      These commands are provided by `sbt-ethereum`.
-  2. Defining and running SBT tasks that wrap the above `sbt-ethereum` SBT commands into custom commands for your needs.
+  2. Defining and running SBT tasks that wrap the above `sbt-ethereum` SBT commands into custom SBT commands for your needs.
-  3. Running a program that executes Solidity commands.
+  3. Compiling and running a program that executes Solidity commands using functionality provided by `sbt-ethereum`.

 ## Getting Started
   1. Obtain a token from [infura.io](https://infura.io) and store it in an environment variable called `INFURA_TOKEN`.